paulej/v150_1_registrations/draft-jones-v150-registration.md

   1. sprtparm, a list of parameters qualifying the "udpsprt" protocol.
   2. sprtmap, which dynamically defines a numerical identifier for modem relay packets.
-  3. vndpar (vendor parameters), used to declare vendor-specific parameters.

-The SDP attribute "gpmd" (general-purpose media descriptor) is addressed elsewhere [@I-D.rajeshkumar-mmusic-gpmd].
-This attribute is used extensively in Recommendation ITU-T V.150.1 systems.
+> Editor's Note: "vndpar" (vendor parameters), used to declare vendor-specific parameters, and "gpmd" (general-purpose media descriptor) [@I-D.rajeshkumar-mmusic-gpmd] and are already registered.
+These attributes are used extensively in Recommendation ITU-T V.150-series systems.

 # Registration of Media Types